chadrem/easy_lua/README.md

       }
     }

-You then load each of your assets files using the `evalEmbedded` method in your application code:
+You then load each of your asset classes using the `evalEmbedded` method in your application code:

     var easyLua:EasyLua = new EasyLua();
     easyLua.evalEmbedded(MyAssets.helloLuaScript);